IBM/dbb/Templates/Deploy_Pipeline/Gitlab/README.md

 * `Report`

   * Invokes [`wazideploy-evidence.sh`](../../Common-Backend-Scripts/wazideploy-evidence.sh) to generate a deployment report and evidence summary.
-  * Downloads the report and evidence from USS to GitLab artifacts.
+  * Downloads the report and evidence from z/OS Unix System Services to GitLab artifacts.
   * Updates the centralized Wazi Deploy evidence index for traceability.

 * `Cleanup`